REVOLT N REIGN Terms & GLOSSARY

 DP > 0: card remains in play with reduced DP

-Defense cards must be destroyed before damage can be assigned to protected targets, unless a card explicitly bypasses Defense.
+RULE: Defense cards must be destroyed before damage can be assigned to protected Unconstitutional Acts, unless a card explicitly bypasses Defense.

-To remove a card from play due to damage or an effect.
+To remove a card from play due to damage or a card effect.
 Destroyed cards go to the Discard Pile unless stated otherwise.

 A keyword that suppresses passive and continuous effects on a card.
 Disabled cards remain in play but their ongoing effects do not function until the disabled card’s controller’s next turn.

-To move a card from a hand, play area, or Draw Pile to the Discard Pile without being destroyed.
+To move a card from a hand, play area, or Draw Pile to the Discard Pile by card text.
 Discard does not imply damage or DP reduction.

 A public zone containing destroyed or discarded cards.
 Cards in the Discard Pile do not provide symbol synergy.

 When a draw is replaced, the card is drawn and then immediately discarded.
-This does not count as skipping a draw.
+This does not count as skipping a draw and does not trigger Deck-Out.

 No duplicates at all

-Only 1 Named Attack card total (unique card with up to 1 copy)
+1 unique Attack card with up to 1 copy

-Only 1 Named Defense card total (unique card with up to 1 copy)
+1 unique Defense card with up to 1 copy

 E

-This rule exists to eliminate ambiguity and preserve intentional design.
-Players may never assume an effect applies to the opponent unless the card text clearly says so.
-A cards effects may never do self harm.
-When a card refers to "a card," "a UA," "a Pillar," "a Defense," "a Rights," "a Freedom," "an Attack," "a Bills," or "a player," it always means your own unless the opponent is explicitly named.
-This standard ensures consistent resolution, prevents rules disputes, and guarantees that every card functions exactly as written — no inference, no interpretation, no exception.
+IMPORTANT: A card’s effects may never cause self-harm.
+When a card refers to “a card,” “a UA,” “a Pillar,” “a Defense,” “a Rights,” “a Freedom,” “an Attack,” “a Bills,” or “a player,” it always means your own unless the opponent is explicitly named.

 A card affected by Block or Lock does not trigger or apply any triggered, passive, continuous, or Each Turn effects unless explicitly immune.